sguzunov/docs/docs/tutorials/01_javascript/js-tutorial.md

 - The latency metric should be stopped as soon as the load succeeds (`TUTOR_TODO Chapter 11 Task 8`) or fails (`TUTOR_TODO Chapter 11 Task 9`).
 - Now, assuming the load was successful, we need to alert if the load was too slow.
 If so, set the system state to **AMBER** in `TUTOR_TODO Chapter 11 Task 10`.
 Otherwise, set the system state to **GREEN** in `TUTOR_TODO Chapter 11 Task 11`.
 - Assuming the loading failed - we have already stopped the latency metric, but we have yet to increment the error count.
 Do this in `TUTOR_TODO Chapter 11 Task 12`.
 If the loading failed, we should also update the `lastServiceError` in `TUTOR_TODO Chapter 11 Task 13` and set the state of the system to **RED** in `TUTOR_TODO Chapter 11 Task 14`.

+## 12. Workspaces

+We were meant to develop a **Client Details** app for our users, but it turned out that another group has already developed it.
+Not only that, but they built the app so that it can work either standalone (using Interop), or be used in a **workspace**, with a certain context that includes our `party` object.

+Users should be notified when an email from their clients is received in their [Outlook](../../../connectors/ms-office/outlook-connector/javascript/index.html#working_with_emails-email_monitoring_and_notifications) mailbox.
+The users should be able to take quick actions from the notification and either open the email or restore a **Client** workspace.

+**Client** workspace should load the `Client`, `Portfolio` and `Client Details` applications in three columns.
+To reduce the manual click and automate the workflow fully, the three applications should start with a predefined context - the client who send the email.

+We are ready, we have just cut a lot of development time and money and will surely get our bonuses this year!!

+## 13. Global Search

+Users want to discover clients quickly and restore a **Client** workspace as they already do from a notification.
+The requirement extends the ability to launch **Client** workspace with a predefined context, but this time the entry point for launching the workspace must be the [Global Search](../../../glue42-concepts/global-search/index.html#overview).

+To prepare for this task, you should get acquainted with the ability to create custom search providers - https://docs.glue42.com/glue42-concepts/global-search/index.html#creating_search_providers.

 ## Congratulations!